-Gary Motteram, editor of Innovations in learning technologies for English language teaching, explains how the arrival of digital technologies in the classroom has helped learning.
+Gary Motteram, editor of the British Council publication Innovations in learning technologies for English language teaching, explains how the arrival of digital technologies in the classroom has helped learning.

 Technology is very much part of language learning throughout the world at all different levels.
 We are as likely to find it in the primary sector as much as in adult education.